Ive rambled ad nauseum about my struggles to find my new kindergarten-groove.

 Baby steps to finding my new routine are just fine with this misfit.

-And, it was in the name of those baby steps, I made time for a NINETY MINUTE hot yoga class last week.
+It was in the name of those baby steps, I made time for a 90 MINUTE hot yoga class last week.

 A mere ten years after I took my first one.

 I arrived early.
 I unfurled my mat.
 I stayed & sweated through the entirely 90 minutes.

 I discovered a few things about myself.